redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/init.md

 If you prefer to download a devfile from an URL or from the local filesystem, you can use the `--devfile-path` instead.

 The `--starter` flag indicates the name of the starter project (as referenced in the selected devfile), that you want to use to start your development.
-To see the available starter projects for devfile stacks in official devfile registry use it's  [web interface](https://registry.devfile.io/viewer) to view its content.
+To see the available starter projects for devfile stacks in the official devfile registry use its [web interface](https://registry.devfile.io/viewer) to view its content.

 The required `--name` flag indicates how the component initialized by this command should be named.